 Collaboration: The research project is being carried out in collaboration with the Centre for Transparency and Accountability in Governance (CTAG), National Law University, Delhi.

-Expected Release: The research report is expected to be released in January 2019.
+Expected Release: The research report was expected to be released in January 2019.

 – Evolving Corruption Definition and Scope